maxtillberg/ICEBridge/README.md

 - Spaces can be created from any closed volume, for example Revit rooms or spaces or IFCSpaces.
 - Building bodies and zones should if possible be created as objects that can be created in IDA ICE to be editable.
 - Building bodies can be edited in IDA ICE if needed.
-- External objects with similar properties can be merged into one mesh to avoid too many objects.
+- External objects with similar properties are merged into one mesh to avoid too many objects.
 - Do not import too large shading external objects since this will affect shading calculations.
 Try to simplify external objects if possible.